"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 Inside were only a few sheets with some brief notes.
-Miskatonic was somewhere down the west road as stated by multiple adventurers, all of whom have also said they heard the town has a spider infestation.
+Miskatonic was somewhere down the west road as stated by multiple adventurers, all of whom have also said they heard that the town had a spider infestation.

-There were even fewer mentions of Arkham, not even a general direction of where it is only that those who made mention of it were considered 'unwell.'
+There were even fewer mentions of Arkham, not even a general direction of where it was only that those who made mention of it were considered 'unwell.'

-Each mention was dated with one mention of Arkham being only a week ago and while it was unlikely, there may be a possibility that the adventurer who mentioned it may still be in town.
+Each mention was dated with one mention of Arkham being only a week ago and while it was unlikely, there was a possibility that the adventurer who mentioned it was still in town.

-"Is the whereabouts the one who most recently mentioned Arkham known?"
+"Are the whereabouts of the one who most recently mentioned Arkham known?"

 "I'm afraid not," Neron began.
 "I did have him administered to the inn, but they somehow escaped in the middle of the night.
 The townwatch did not open the gates for anyone, so we do have reason to believe they're still in town somewhere, but no leads as to where."

-"Is there anything else you can tell us about this person?
-What they looked like perhaps."
+"Is there anything else that you can tell us about this person?
+What they looked like perhaps?"

 Magus Neron put a hand to his chin in thought.
 He had so much going on, he could scarcely recall what many of the recruits under his leadership looked like.

 "That's the thing, they were just so...forgettable.
-Beyond their mumbling about the town, they really didn't look any different than anyone you may have already seen since entering the town."
+Beyond their mumbling about the town, they really didn't look any different from anyone you may have already seen since entering the town."